-Evidence suggests the cannabinoids in marijuana could be potential treatments for PCOS.
+Evidence suggests that cannabinoids in marijuana could be potential treatments for PCOS.
 Cannabinoids within the plant, like CBD and THC, can bind to endocannabinoid receptors to assist the ECS in regaining balance.
-With further development, medical marijuana treatments could help treat insulin resistance, fight obesity and bring balance to reproductive functions in women with PCOS.
-Additional research may discover cannabis and polycystic ovary syndrome could be the most effective treatment available.
+With further development, medical marijuana treatments could help treat insulin resistance, fight obesity, and bring balance to reproductive functions in women with PCOS.
+Additional research may discover cannabis could be the most effective treatment available.
 Until then, medical marijuana has other benefits for patients with this condition in its treatment of symptoms.

-Not only could cannabis be an effective treatment for the underlying causes of polycystic ovary syndrome, but it also helps a few of the associated symptoms.
+Cannabis could be an effective treatment for the underlying causes of polycystic ovary syndrome, and it also helps relieve a few of the associated symptoms.
 One of the most recognized uses for medical marijuana is the treatment of pain.
-PCOS can cause severe abdominal pain if cysts develop.
-Cannabis works with the ECS to provide an analgesic for all kinds of different pain.
+PCOS can cause severe abdominal pain if cysts develop, and cannabis works with the ECS to provide an analgesic for all kinds of pain.

 There is also evidence women with PCOS are more susceptible to depression.
 Patients throughout the U.S. use cannabis to help treat depressive symptoms.
-Not only does it provide them with a boost in energy, but it also can alleviate persistent negative thoughts, giving patients a brighter outlook.
+Not only does it provide them with a boost in energy, but it also can alleviate persistent negative thoughts to give patients a brighter outlook.

 With the rise in popularity of marijuana treatments in states where the plant is legal for medicinal use, the industry has boomed.
-There are now hundreds of strains available, depending on where you live.
-So, it may be difficult to determine which strain would be most effective for the treatment of polycystic ovary syndrome.
+There are now hundreds of strains available, so it may be difficult to determine which strain would be most effective for the treatment of polycystic ovary syndrome.
 Here are some recommendations that may help alleviate the side effects of the condition.

-Patients with PCOS can use many ingestion methods to take medical marijuana treatments, including vaporization, smoking, edibles and oils.
-However, to offer a way to measure cannabis medications in accurate doses, many women prefer to use cannabis oil by placing it under their tongue as a tincture.
-In this way, they can more accurately gauge how well the treatments are working and if there are any side effects associated with its use.
+Patients with PCOS can use many ingestion methods to take medical marijuana treatments, including vaporization, smoking, edibles, and oils.
+As a way to measure cannabis medications in accurate doses, many women prefer to use cannabis oil by placing it under their tongue as a tincture.
+This way they can more accurately gauge how well the treatments are working and if there are any side effects associated with its use.

 If you’re a woman with polycystic ovary syndrome and you live in a state where medical marijuana is legal, find out if this treatment option is right for you.
 Although cannabis is not a cure, it may be able to alleviate some symptoms you’re experiencing from your condition.
-There are no deaths associated with the use of medical marijuana, but there are potential side effects.
-That’s why you need to speak to a marijuana doctor today.
+There are no deaths associated with the use of medical marijuana, but there are potential side effects, so speak to a marijuana doctor today.
 They can assess your condition and determine if you qualify for your state’s program.
-They can also offer strain and dosage recommendations and help you come up with a treatment plan for your PCOS.
+They can also offer strain and dosage recommendations to help you come up with a treatment plan for your PCOS.